tudor0/tudor0/README.md

 ### Portfolio Site: https://tudordev.netlify.app/
 ## I'm a Student and Front-end Developer!!

-- 🌱 I’m currently learning React, Typescript and Node.js
+- 🌱 I’m currently learning Python and Node.js
 - 👯 I’m looking to grow as a developer
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love cats